 Since the end of the war in 2006 Nepal is going through a challenging peace-making and civil reconstruction process.
 Limited economic growth is undermining development.
-A severe earthquake in 2015 threw the country back again.
+A severel earthquake in 2015 threw the country back again.
 31 districts were affected, 14 severely.
 Roughly half a million homes were destroyed and a further 300,000 suffered damages.
 The roads became impassable and entire regions were cut off from basic services.

 Swisscontact is collaborating with this project in order to mitigate the risks and dangers from future earthquakes in Nepal.
 To this end we are focusing on those populations who were most severely affected by the earthquake in April/May 2015.
 In Sindhuli district, to the country’s east, Swisscontact is supporting former homeowners to rebuild and training young people in earthquake-resistant construction.
 We are also training construction workers in safe building practices.
 These activities are contributing to safe reconstruction and offer real professional opportunities to the many young people looking for employment in South Asia’s second-poorest country.

 → Based on our experiences in our project in Nepal entitled “Young people are joining the labour market“, we estimate that 60-70% of trainees will find work after completing their course in Sindhuli.
 Our experience in the construction sector leads us to conclude that of the 10,000 informed homeowners, about 50% hire workers from our courses to rebuild their homes.

 In addition to the training courses in earthquake-resistant construction, the project is advising homeowners in their reconstruction plans and training the masons who are necessary for that endeavour.
 Swisscontact is focusing on increasing the quality of construction work by improving technical skills and knowledge acquisition in earthquake-resistant construction.
 Here our focus is not on investing in physical infrastructure such as construction materials or machinery.